pedrib/PoC/README.md

 For more information check https://www.gnu.org/licenses/gpl-3.0.en.html and / or the LICENSE file in the root of this repository.

+Please note that Agile Information Security relies on the information provided by the vendor when listing fixed versions or products.
+Agile Information Security does not verify this information, except when specifically mentioned in this advisory or when requested or contracted by the vendor to do so.

+Unconfirmed vendor fixes might be ineffective or incomplete, and it is the vendor's responsibility to ensure the vulnerablities found by Agile Information Security are resolved properly.

+Agile Information Security Limited does not accept any responsiblity, financial or otherwise, from any material losses, loss of life or reputational loss as a result of misuse of the information or code contained or mentioned in this repository.
+It is the vendor's responsibility to ensure their products' security before, during and after release to market.

 Feel free to send me questions / comments / criticism.

 Pedro Ribeiro (pedrib@gmail.com), Founder & Director of Research at Agile Information Security